 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

-What to see and do in Takamatsu
+What to See and Do in Takamatsu

-Visiting Ritsurin Kōen aka.
-Ritsurin Garden
+Visiting Ritsurin Garden

 A visit to this beautiful park is the main reason why most travelers stop in Takamatsu, and once you get a glimpse of the interior, you’ll get why it’s got such a stellar reputation.
 The park is basically the epitome of Japanese landscaping: countless gnarled pine trees dot the landscape, decorating the area around several ponds that are connected by small streams.